nmontpetit/Advent-of-Code-2023/README.md

 # Nick's 2023 Advent of Code Solutions
 ## Description
+From the Advent of Code website:
+> Advent of Code is an Advent calendar of small programming puzzles for a
+> variety of skill sets and skill levels that can be solved in any programming
+> language you like.
 - Website: www.adventofcode.com
 - Language I'm using:  Python
 ### Repository Structure